 Discover’s customer service is also 100% U.S.-based, so you won’t be transferred to any overseas call centers.
 If you’re looking for good customer service, Discover is among the best of the best.
 It’s been the number one credit card company for customer satisfaction three years running, according to J.D.
 Power and Associates.
 Discover’s WalletHub Satisfaction Score of 93.32 also ranks 5th among major credit card issuers.

 The Discover Secured Credit Card’s requirements for approval are straightforward and fairly easy to meet, even with bad credit.
 Discover it Secured merely requires a bank account, some income to balance out any debt and a lack of bankruptcy in your history.

-As a result, the Discover Secured Card’s approval requirements are more relaxed than any other Discover credit card’s.
-And it’s a great choice for either rebuilding bad credit or building credit from scratch.… read full answer
+As a result, the Discover Secured Card’s approval requirements are much easier to meet.
+Plus, it’s a great choice for either rebuilding bad credit or building credit from scratch.… read full answer

 Still, approval isn’t guaranteed.
 So it’s worth taking a closer look at the factors that could lead to rejection before you apply.

 Here are the Discover Secured Credit Card’s requirements:

 A bank account.
 You use this to pay the security deposit.
 And you’ll need to be able to deposit at least $200 to be approved.

 Some form of income.
 This isn’t that huge of a factor, as Discover has your deposit as collateral if you don’t pay them back.
 But Discover does say you can be denied if your income is too small.

 As little debt as possible.
 You can definitely have debt and still get approved for this card, but having an overwhelming amount might disqualify you.